 #4 Strengthens your self-respect

 When you are confident in yourself, others will have more respect for you too!
 Saying no to things that aren’t good for us or don’t help fulfill our needs can be really difficult.
+Saying no doesn’t just extend those around you, it can extend to things in your life that are tempting.
+When you have been through drug and alcohol rehab, you learn self respect and a whole new level.
+Being able to say no to others after you have emerged from the rehab center is one of the strongest things that you can do as a human being and you should commend yourself for it.
 Learning how and where to draw boundaries is one of the ways saying no can empower you and your mental health by building self-respect through prioritizing your own needs.

 In conclusion, you are the only one who knows what is best for you!
 By learning how to say yes to only the things that build you and make you happy, you are taking charge of your life and empowering yourself to live a fulfilling, healthy lifestyle.